john-pachec0/Monitor/web/DEPLOYMENT_GUIDE.md

 ### Pros:
 - **Free** (no cost at all)
-- Custom domain support (untwist.app)
+- Custom domain support (Monitor.app)
 - Free SSL certificate
 - Git-based updates (just push to update)
 - Simple to set up